tormjens/Meet-My-Team/README.txt

 4. Responsive Modal that displays each team member's information

 == Changelog ==

+= 1.1.3 =
+* Fixed Bug that prevented content from appearing before shortcode (thanks to trevor and Wh1sp3r)
+* Added debugging console logs

 = 1.1.2 =
 * Fixed Bug that did not update the version